samepant/cosmos-posts/dev-setup/index.md

 ## Add your test chain to Keplr

 To actually use your running test chain in your app, you will need to add it to the Keplr wallet.
 Keplr doesn't expose a way to do this in the extension, but does expose a javascript method that makes it pretty straightforward — `window.keplr.experimentalSuggestChain()`.
-You can paste the following into a browser console, or use this app for a more approachable experience.
+You can paste the following into a browser console.
+If you customized any of the values in this tutorial, be sure to change them in the script below:

 ```javascript
 try {